kaiju466/piLitterRobot/README.md

 # piLitterRobot
-code for basic integration of Raspberry Pi into Litter robot 3 using a GearWorm Pi MotorHat
+Code for basic integration of Raspberry Pi into Litter-Robot 3 using a GeekWorm Pi MotorHat

-This code is built off code for the PiMotorHat by GearWorm.
+This code is built off code for the PiMotorHat by GeekWorm (https://raspberrypiwiki.com/Robot_Expansion_Board).